 For an easy-to-compare view of rental options for your road trip from Phoenix to Sedona, take a look at our partner site, RentalCars.com.

 Road trip route from Phoenix to Sedona

 Take the I-17 north and out of Phoenix, right through the Phoenix Sonoran Preserve.
 Passing Lake Pleasant Regional Park on your left, you'll soon go through the towns of New River and Black Canyon City.
-After Camp Verde, you'll drive past Montesuma Castle National Monument.
+After Camp Verde, you'll drive past Montezuma Castle National Monument.

-After passing Lake Montesuma, take the Red Rock Scenic Byway to your left.
+After passing Lake Montezuma, take the Red Rock Scenic Byway to your left.
 Along this route, you'll start seeing the gorgeous rock formations as you drive through Village of Oak Creek and past Red Rock State Park and Coconino National Forest.
 Check out the Crescent Moon Picnic Site and the Chapel of the Holy Cross, and follow this route all the way to Sedona.